 Clinical syndromes in arterial hypertension.
 Arterial hypertension: what is it?
-High blood pressure syndromes
+Syndromes with high blood pressure

 Hypertension (arterial hypertension) is the most common disease of the cardiovascular system.